 Several key Bible characters did not exhibit the same level of faithfulness and God-centeredness towards the end of their lives as they did early on.
 Why might this be?
 How can we avoid this same pitfall?

 Lord, help us to stay focused on You and on the well-being of those you have put around us.
-Help us to stay disciplined in prayer, service, and study, and to cling all the closer to You as we advance in years.
-In Jesus’ name we pray, Amen.
+Help us to stay disciplined in prayer, devotion, service, and study, and to cling all the closer to You as we advance in years.
+You are the true treasure in our lives, the source of all good.
+We pray this in Jesus’ name, Amen.